petephilipson/StatisticalModelling/docs/general_linear_models.md

 # General linear models

-In the models considered thus far, we have either had exclusively continuous covariates (multiple linear regression models) or solely factors (anova models).
-In reality, we are often faced with variables of both types within the same dataset.
+In the models considered thus far, we have had exclusively continuous covariates (multiple linear regression models) In reality, we are often faced with both continuous and categorical variables within the same dataset.
 Both of these models actually fall under the umbrella term of a *general linear model*, as do many more.
-We will now consider a model of this type.
+We will now consider a model of this mixed type.
+Models with exclusively categorical variables (known as *factors*) will be the subject of the next chapter.

 ## Indicator and dummy variables
 Let us consider an example where there appeared to be a linear relationship between weight and length in both male and female lobsters.
 However we may want to consider: